 Tips for Getting an EPIC Panoramic/View from Above Shot

 - If you are taking a photo on your camera, invest in a wide angle lens!
-We don’t have one yet, but have our eye on this Sigma 10-22mm lens – this will let you capture more of the location without using a panoramic function.
+We absolutely love our Sigma 10-22mm lens – this will let you capture more of the location without using a panoramic function.

 - For phone photography, purchase a pack of clip-on lenses.
 Most sets include a fish eye, wide angle, and macro lens.
 You can just pop them on your phone for a quick photo and it makes all the difference!